agb5003/pip/final/final.md

 ### a).
 What is selection sort?

-Selection sort is a simple sorting algorithm that works by going through the entire unsorted portion, finding the largest or smallest element, then "moving" it from the unsorted portion to the sorted portion by swapping it with the first element in the unsorted portion.
+Selection sort is a simple sorting algorithm that works by going through the entire unsorted portion, finding the largest or smallest element, then "moving" it from the unsorted portion to the sorted portion by swapping it with the first element in the unsorted portion (effectively considering that element sorted after the swap).
 The first iteration compares the first element with all other elements $ (n-1) $, the second with $ (n-2) $ elements, and so on, until the second last element is compared only once with the last unsorted element.
 Each iteration, the unsorted portion decreases by 1, so the total number of required comparisons is:

 $$ (n-1) + (n-2) + \ldots + 2 + 1 = \frac{n(n-1)}{2} $$